I studied neuroscience and am fascinated by human consciousness and perception. I delve into psychology in my free time and adore writing.

 Since this article pertains to limerence, undeniably driven by uncertainty, it is safe to assume that the object of your desire is unpredictable and inconsistent in some way.
 The truth is, it is improbable that someone calm and stable will ever trigger all-consuming, destabilizing feelings in you.

 While pigeonholing people with diagnoses can seem demeaning and unnecessary, limerence is a good example of how certain conditions can wreak havoc on others if left untreated.
-People commonly report feeling 'stuck' in infatuation with borderline personality disorder (BPD) or narcissistic personality disorder (NPD) individuals ( a fascinating book that I highly recommend if you are interested in problematic personality types). here is
+People commonly report feeling 'stuck' in infatuation with borderline personality disorder (BPD) or narcissistic personality disorder (NPD) individuals.

 Though these two mentioned disorders are polar opposites in how they outwardly manifest, both can give rise to the desire for intimacy yet the tendency to be avoidant and unreliable due to emotional dysregulation (Olsson, 2018).
 If you are prone to limerence, someone who declares you their soulmate before suddenly disappearing back into their own world and seeming disinterested will have you hooked like a moth to a flame.